 1. The successful execution of an OPEN statement determines the availability of the file and results in that file being in open mode.
-A file is available if it is physically present and is recognized by the input-output control system.
-Table 46 on page 336 shows the results of opening available and unavailable files.
-For more information regarding file availability, see the Enterprise COBOL Programming Guide.
+A QSAM file is available if it has a DD allocation and is physically present.
+A VSAM file is available if it has a DD allocation, has been defined using VSAM access method services, and contains records or has previously contained records.
+For more information regarding file availability, see Opening a file (EDS, KSDS, or RRDS) in the Enterprise COBOL Programming Guide.
+The following table shows the results of opening available and unavailable files.

-Table 46.
-Avail ability of a file OPENed as File is available File is unavailable INPUT Normal open Open is unsuccessful INPUT (optional file) Normal open Normal open; the first read causes the at end condition or the invalid key condition I-O Normal open Open is unsuccessful I-O (optional file) Normal open Open causes the file to be created OUTPUT Normal open; the file contains no records Open causes the file to be created EXTEND Normal open Open is unsuccessful EXTEND (optional file) Normal open Open causes the file to be created
+Table 48.
+Availability of a file

+Opened as File is available File is unavailable INPUT Normal open Open is unsuccessful. (file status 35) INPUT (optional file) Normal open Normal open; the first read causes the at end condition or the invalid key condition. (file status 05) I-O Normal open Open is unsuccessful. (file status 35) I-O (optional file) Normal open Open causes the file to be created. (file status 05) OUTPUT Normal open; the file contains no records Open causes the file to be created.
+EXTEND Normal open Open is unsuccessful. (file status 35) EXTEND (optional file) Normal open Open causes the file to be created. (file status 05)

-- The successful execution of the OPEN statement makes the associated record area available to the program; it does not obtain or release the first data record. - An OPEN statement must be successfully executed prior to the execution of any of the permissible input-output statements, except a SORT or MERGE statement with the USING or GIVING phrase.
-Table 47 shows the permissible input-output statements for sequential files.
-An 'X' indicates that the specified statement can be used with the open mode given at the top of the column.
+- 2. The successful execution of the OPEN statement places the file in open status and makes the associated record area available to the program. - 3.
+The OPEN statement does not obtain or release the first data record. - 4.
+You can move data to or from the record area only when the file is in open status. - 5.
+An OPEN statement must be successfully executed prior to the execution of any of the permissible input-output statements, except a SORT or MERGE statement with the USING or GIVING phrase.
+In the following table, an 'X' indicates that the specified statement can be used with the open mode given at the top of the column.

-Table 47.
+Table 49.
 Permissible statements for sequential files